Cazzie Russell: Honors

+In 2011, Russell was inducted into the National Collegiate Basketball Hall of Fame.
+In 1991, he was inducted into the Michigan Sports Hall of Fame.
+In 1978, he was inducted into the University of Michigan Athletic Hall of Honor.
+In 1973, he was inducted into the Illinois Basketball Coaches Association Hall of Fame.

 In 2006, Russell was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches in honor of the 100 anniversary of the IHSA boys basketball tournament.

 Russell received the Bobby Jones Award in 2015 at the Athletes in Action All Star Breakfast, which is held each year at the NBA All Star Weekend.

-In 2016 Russell was the recipient of the Coach Wooden "Keys to Life" Award at the Athletes in Action Legends of the Hardwood Breakfast, which is held each year at the Final Four.
+In 2016, Russell was the recipient of the Coach Wooden "Keys to Life" Award at the Athletes in Action Legends of the Hardwood Breakfast, which is held each year at the Final Four.